 Does Airplane Radiation Come from Airplanes?

 First, it’s important to understand what we’re talking about when we refer to airplane radiation.
 True, the electronics inside airplanes can be a significant source of EMF radiation exposure during travel.
-But the term “airplane radiation” actually refers to cosmic radiation that hits the plane while it’s in flight.
+But the term “airplane radiation” actually refers to cosmic radiation that hits the plane while in flight.
 That’s right: EMF from outer space.

 Understanding Cosmic Radiation

 We all know that X-rays are harmful if you’re exposed to them for a prolonged period.
 This is why X-ray technicians wear a lead jacket and go to a separate room before turning on the machine.